percona/percona-xtradb-cluster/doc/source/install/index.rst

 If you want to build Percona XtraDB Cluster from source, see :ref:`compile`.

-If you want to run Percona XtraDB Cluster using Docker, see :ref:`pxc.docker-container.running`.
+If you want to run Percona XtraDB Cluster using Docker, see :ref:`docker`.

 .. _pxc-install-version-numbering-conventions: